-I feel a moral obligation to do the work both within myself and in the world around me to leave it better than I got.
-A tall order in the twenty-first century.
+I feel a moral obligation to do the work both within myself and in the culture around me to leave it better than it was when I started; a tall order in the twenty-first century.
 This is the foundation of my family, my research, my teaching, my parenting, and my volunteerism.

 I have a BS in sociology from the University of West Georgia (Go Wolves!) where I also received my MA.
 My focus was primarily on the sociology of religion and its political history.
 I have a Ph.D. in Sociology from Georgia State University where my focus is on rural and Appalachian studies.